Caia-Tech/the-burden/README.md

+IT IS NOT EX REL.
+STOP LYING.
+C-08-FM-22-000821 .
+If Maryland established support obligations properly, they would have had to review the honorable judge Carrington's order!
+No need for speculation, check the case search.
+CSA is PLAINTIFF.
+Meaning they waived position as a neutral arbiter.
+You can't sue citizens and commit fraud against them, plus violate their rights and then LIE about it!
+To the merkle tree

 Note: Judge Carrington Martin ordered an extraordinory rehabilitation path prior to covid- a Bachelor's degree.
 Which I was successfully completing.
 I then rushed to work as a developer, secured employment, and was assigned to an NGA software engineering contract.
 Struggling to satisfy the impossible during the span of worldwide pandemic, and made it to 57 credits in 5 years.
 How low down must people be to rob someone of their college education and act like nothing happened?
 How do you undermine state judges and act like it was nothing?